Asclepias: sowing, planting and care

 Contents

-- Milkweeds are appreciated for summer flowering in umbels, in shades of orange, pink or white.
+- Milkweeds are appreciated for summer flowering in umbels, with orange, pink or white colours.

-- Asclepias tuberosa and Asclepias curassavica bring a very exotic style to the garden
+- Asclepias tuberosa and Asclepias curassavica add a very exotic touch to the garden

 A word from our expert

-Milkweeds are perennial plants that offer generous summer flowering.
-They are appreciated for their small star-shaped flowers, gathered in umbels, in pink, mauve, white or orange.
-Discover the superb soft pale-pink flowering of Asclepias syriaca and Asclepias incarnata, as well as the bright orange flowering of Asclepias tuberosa.
-Species Asclepias syriaca, also called “Parrot tree” or “Parrot weed”, also offers decorative, unusual fruits resembling parakeets!
-Milkweed foliage is fairly plain, green and elongated.
+Milkweeds are perennial plants that offer a generous summer flowering.
+They are prized for their small star-shaped flowers, grouped in umbels, in shades of pink, mauve, white or orange.
+Discover the superb, very delicate pale-pink flowerings of Asclepias syriaca and Asclepias incarnata, as well as the bright orange flowering of Asclepias tuberosa.
+Asclepias syriaca, also called “Parrot Tree” or “Parrot-herb”, also has the advantage of producing decorative and unusual fruits resembling parakeets!
+Milkweeds’ foliage, by contrast, is fairly ordinary, green and elongated.

-Milkweed is a full-sun plant, needing warmth and plenty of light.
-It grows easily, requiring little maintenance.
+Milkweed is a full-sun plant that needs warmth and plenty of light.
+It is easy to grow and requires little maintenance.
 Asclepias syriaca and tuberosa tolerate drought fairly well, but Asclepias incarnata prefers moist, cool soils.
-Milkweeds seldom suffer from serious pests or diseases.
+Milkweeds are not much affected by pests or diseases.
 Depending on species and flowering colour, they will fit into naturalistic or wild gardens, or into exotic borders.

 Description and botany